-We currently have some limited weekly volunteer opportunities available on Tuesdays and Wednesdays for half or full days.
+We currently have some limited weekly volunteer opportunities available on a Friday pm.

 We are delighted that you would like to volunteer at the Scottish Child Law Centre.
 Please read the information below on the types of volunteering opportunities we provide and the information we require from you as a prospective volunteer.

 The Scottish Child Law Centre offers two types of volunteering opportunity: volunteer placements and weekly volunteering.

 Volunteer placements are full-time placements lasting for a minimum of four weeks up to a number of months, depending on the volunteer’s availability.
 They are open to local and foreign law students.
 Find out more about volunteer placements here and download the Volunteer Application Form 2016/17

 Weekly volunteers attend on a set day (morning or afternoon) each week.
 Weekly volunteering positions are available throughout the summer as well as during term-time.
 Weekly volunteers include local law students and non-legal volunteers.

 Our weekly volunteer times are usually 9:30am – 1:30pm or 12:30pm to 4:00pm.
 Sometimes we are able to facilitate a volunteer attending from 9:30 – 4:00pm (which includes an hour for lunch), or more than one morning or afternoon each week.
 If you are applying to become a weekly volunteer, think about the days and times you would like to commit to between Monday and Friday.

 School Placements, Young People and Non-Legal Volunteers